bluebanquise/bluebanquise/resources/documentation/learn_ansible.rst

 File
 """"

-This modules allow to create folders.
+This module allows to create folders.

 Example: